NikitaRTN/SkHttp-Rework/README.md

 ## The source code

-If you want to change the code or view its contents, go to [GitHub Code]([https://github.com/NikitaRTN/SkHttp/](https://github.com/NikitaRTN/SkHttp-Rework)) page.
+If you want to change the code or view its contents, go to [Code](https://github.com/NikitaRTN/SkHttp-Rework) page.

 ## Changelog